GaloisInc/ivory/ivory-tutorial/tutorial.md

 |]
 ```

+Make sure to include these in the definition of `exampleModule`, e.g.,
+`incl printf_u16`.

 Note that when `printf` is imported, it's imported at a specific type
 (`Uint16 :-> ()`).
 This is because Ivory doesn't support